 Manage Temporary Shortage

 Let us focus initially in the event that a product is unavailable for a few days only.
 Here, it is out of the question to no longer display it in the catalog and risk a mistake!
 Ideally, your e-commerce solution should allow you to continue to display the product in its category.
 However, it is your duty to show clearly that the product is out of stock while indicating the replacement time.
 It is not necessary that your customer can order the product and that he finds himself waiting for delivery for weeks.
 His frustration will be such that he will no longer trust your shop and will even talk about it on his networks.
 It must be clear from the start.
 The Add to Cart button should be grayed out or replaced and become non-functional.
 The benefit is that your customer may be waiting for a refill and will not order elsewhere.
 In the best case, it is necessary to propose to him an alert system by email which makes it possible to prevent it when the product is again available.
 Some sites also offer the ability to order and be shipped once the product is available.
 By working in this way, you will have no problem of disappointed customers and can manage a better amazon strategic plan.

 Think Cross Canal

-In case you are not only an online trader, but also own a shop with opinion on the street, the top of the top would be to think Cross Channel!
+In case you are not only an online trader but also own a shop with opinions on the street, the top of the top would be to think Cross Channel!
 When a product is no longer available online, it can still be in-store.
 In this case, it would be possible to offer the user to reserve his product online and to pick it up in the store.
 The challenge is to communicate amazon inventory management online and in-store.
-In this way you keep the product data sheet online, you bring your e-customer to discover your physical store and you also do not cut their buying impulse.
-The user experience remains continuous, consistent and you enter into a “Cross Channel” rather than a “multi-channel” logic.
+In this way you keep the product data-sheet online, you bring your e-customer to discover your physical store, and you also do not cut their buying impulse.
+The user experience remains continuous, consistent, and you enter into a “Cross Channel” rather than a “multichannel” logic.